-atTAcK Addiction Women's Recovery Residence atTAcK addiction operates three houses in Delaware for women who are in recovery from substance abuse.
+atTAcK Addiction Women's Recovery Residence atTAcK addiction operates one house in Delaware for women who are in recovery from substance abuse.
 The aim of our homes is to provide a safe, substance-free, structured, and supportive living environment for women who are in recovery.